-"He can’t seem to walk anywhere, it is always a jog." - Christian's Story
+"We joke about his energy level because he can’t seem to walk anywhere; it's always a jog." - Christian's Story

 My son was our first child.
 I am sad to admit that I never got excited about my new baby’s arrival.
 I cried a lot during my pregnancy.
 I didn’t decorate a nursery for him.
 I didn’t even want to buy him a crib for fear that I would have to come home to a baby crib, yet no baby with me to put to sleep.
-As with most CDH pregnancies, I had polyhydramnios (extra amniotic fluid) and had to have an amniotic fluid reduction done just to be comfortable enough to breath during my 8th month of pregnancy.
+As with most CDH pregnancies, I had polyhydramnios (extra amniotic fluid) and had to have an amniotic fluid reduction done just to be comfortable enough to breathe during my 8th month of pregnancy.

 Two weeks before my due date, my husband and I relocated to Gainesville, FL.
 My son was delivered via C-section on the evening of January 31, 2006.
 We heard 2 small cries before he was whisked away with a team of doctors and nurses to be intubated.
 It all happened so fast.
 I was then wheeled into a recovery room as my husband went out to talk to family members.
 Alone in recovery, I tried to recall my son’s face.
 “Would I know him if I saw him in the NICU with all the other babies?”
 I thought to myself.
 About 30 minutes after delivery, my husband came in to check on me.
-He had decided on a name for him as well, Christian Peter, which means strong rock.
+He had decided on a name for him as well: Christian Peter, which means strong rock.
 He then handed me a picture of our son that was taken by a very nice volunteer with the March of Dimes.
 I clung on to this picture for the next 24 hours as I lay in my bed, unable to visit my sick baby boy.

 The next few weeks were a busy blur.
-I do remember finally getting permission to walk to the NICU III to see my baby boy after 24 hours away from him.
+I remember finally getting permission to walk to the NICU III to see my baby boy after 24 hours away from him.
 Nothing prepares you for seeing your newborn with tubes and wires everywhere.
 I wanted so badly to hold him.
 All I could do was place my hand on his head or hand, but had to be careful not to stimulate him.
-We had to talk in a whisper and camera use was limited due to the stimulation from the flash.
+We had to talk in a whisper and camera use was limited, due to the stimulation from the flash.

-We were told Christian had a mild left congenital diaphragmatic hernia with only intestines and spleen located in the chest.
+We were told Christian had a mild left congenital diaphragmatic hernia, with only intestines and spleen located in the chest.
 He had some respiratory failure, which they tried to help with a high frequency oscillator and nitric oxide, but that wasn’t enough.
 At just 2 days old, due to worsening respiratory failure, he was placed on venoarterial ECMO.
 He stayed on ECMO for 10 days.
 He also had PPHN, which stands for persistent pulmonary hypertension in a newborn.

-I was hyper-vigilant about keeping germs away from him.
+I was hypervigilant about keeping germs away from him.
 I refused to take him out in public until he was almost 6 months old.
 I remember having to fight with the doctor and insurance about getting him an RSV immunization shot when winter rolled around.
 Nobody seemed to understand how sick he was and could get with just a cold.
-Due to his medical issues, I was afraid to put him in daycare for feel of him getting sick and having to go back in the hospital.
+Due to his medical issues, I was afraid to put him in daycare for fear of him getting sick and having to go back in the hospital.
 I ended up quitting my job to stay home and take care of him.

 We continued traveling to meet with our pediatric surgeon yearly for the first 5 years of Christian’s life.
 That was how we were able to spot the reherniation when he was only 3 years old.
 We went back to have Dr. Kays and his team repair the reherniation.
-It turned out that the gortex patch that they had used, had come away from the back wall of his chest and it was an easy fix.
-Dr. Kays noted that the muscle tissue of the existing diaphragm had fussed together with the patch rather well on the other 3 sides of the repair.
+It turned out that the Gore-tex patch that they had used, had come away from the back wall of his chest and it was an easy fix.
+Dr. Kays noted that the muscle tissue of the existing diaphragm had fused together with the patch rather well on the other 3 sides of the repair.

-We are finally down to visits every 3 years, with our next visit scheduled for when he turns 12.
+We are finally down to visits every 3 years, with our next visit scheduled when he turns 12.
 Christian has not had any big issues other than the reherniation.
 He doesn’t have to take any medications anymore.
 His only issues are getting winded easily, eating smaller amounts of food at a time (he grazes when it comes to eating in order to prevent puking), immediately needing the restroom after eating, issues with weight gain, and seasonal allergies.
 We will always be worried about possible reherniation as he grows.
 We also worry about long term side effects that he may have from ECMO, but it all is an unknown path.